How to Get Rid of Boxelder Bugs

 California’s fantastic weather is a magnet for tourists — people from all over the world make their way to the sunshine state for the many attractions it beholds.
 But it is also a magnet for all sorts of bugs.

 Boxelder bugs belong to the same family as stink bugs and look quite similar in appearance.
-When smashed or crushed both of these release an unpleasant pungent smell.
-Thought a nuisance pest, boxelder bugs and stink bugs cause no harm to humans.
+When smashed or crushed both of these releases an unpleasant pungent smell.
+Though a nuisance pest, boxelder bugs, and stink bugs cause no harm to humans.